kabirp/kabirp.github.io/_pages/cv.md

 ## Work Experience

-- Oct 2023 - Aug 2024: Summer Research Intern at **a16z crypto**
+- May 2025 - Aug 2025: Summer Research Intern at **a16z crypto**

-  - The research cohort is a team of six full-time blockchain researchers led by [Tim Roughgarden](https://a16zcrypto.com/team/tim-roughgarden/)
+  - The cohort is a team of six blockchain researchers led by [Tim Roughgarden](https://a16zcrypto.com/team/tim-roughgarden/)
-  - Advised by [Justin Thaler](https://a16zcrypto.com/team/justin-thaler/) who leads the [Jolt](https://eprint.iacr.org/2023/1217) RISC-V zkVM project.
+  - Worked with [Justin Thaler](https://a16zcrypto.com/team/justin-thaler/) who leads the [Jolt](https://eprint.iacr.org/2023/1217) RISC-V zkVM project.

 - Oct 2023 - Aug 2024: Cryptographic Software Engineer at **Irreducible**